build3/LSOA/README.md

 From here, you're all set.
 To actually run the entire service, type `./manage.py runserver`.
 This will run the server locally at `http://127.0.0.1:8000/` (or alternatively accessible at `http://localhost:8000/`.
 At this point you should be able to use everything in your browser.
-Errors will not propagate up to Sentry however data will submit to Redcap when you complete a survey.